heig-vd-tweb2017/github-analytics-server/README.md

 # Project -Github Analytics
 This project is conducted for the course "TWEB-2017, at HEIG-VD.

-Teacher: Olivier Liechti
+* Teacher: Olivier Liechti.
-Authors: Ludovic Delafontaine & Michela Zucca
+* Authors: Ludovic Delafontaine & Michela Zucca.

 ## What is this
 This project proposes a repo github analyses, especially on issues management.